-As much as 30% of home energy costs are wasted due to air leaks.
+Air leaks can raise your home energy bills by as much as 30 percent.
 Having a “leaky” home causes an exchange of warm and cool air through openings in the building.
+That means much of your heated or air-conditioned air is being wasted.
 Air sealing creates a barrier at openings to prevent or minimize air movement, saving energy and increasing comfort.
-Even if you’re living in a new building, having a well-insulated home does not mean your home is adequately sealed.
-Homeowners can correct minor problems with air leakage in the following ways:
+Even if you live in a well-insulated new building, your home may be adequately sealed.
+Homeowners can correct problems with air leakage in the following ways:

-1. Look under sinks on exterior walls to see if waste or water pipes are going through holes in the wall much larger than the pipe.
+1. Inspect under any sinks on exterior walls to see whether waste or water pipes are going through holes in the wall much larger than the pipe.
 If so, use spray foam insulation to seal these spaces.

-4. Insulate outlets and switches on interior and exterior walls by removing receptacle plates and applying foam sealers to eliminate the flow of air.
+4. Insulate outlets and switches on interior and exterior walls.
+Remove receptacle plates and apply foam sealers to eliminate the flow of air.
 If there are unsealed gaps around the outlet boxes, use spray foam insulation to fill open areas (do not spray the interior of the box).

 Other areas of the home require more in-depth investigation to determine whether they have been properly sealed.
-It’s safer to hire a professional weatherization contractor if you have the following conditions: Recessed lighting (these must be sealed in a specialized manner to prevent a fire hazard), vents exhausting into attic spaces, mold – especially in basements or attics, wet or excessively damp conditions in either the attic or basement, or old wiring.
+It’s safer to hire a professional weatherization contractor if you have the following conditions: Recessed lights (these must be sealed in a specialized manner to prevent a fire hazard), vents exhausting into attic spaces, mold (especially in basements or attics), wet or excessively damp conditions in either the attic or basement, or old wiring.

 5. Check attic insulation for dirt; check exterior for ice dams.
-Attics and basements are the largest source of air leaks due to “chimney effect.”
-Chimney effect happens when cool air is drawn in through the basement and hot air generated by the furnace rises up and into the attic.
-Pressure is created at the highest and lowest points causing a drafty home.
-If there is batt insulation in your home, and a weatherization specialist sees dirt on the insulation, that’s a sure sign of air movement.
+Attics and basements are the largest source of air leaks due to “chimney effect,” when cool air is drawn in through the basement and hot air generated by the furnace rises up and into the attic.
+Pressure is created at the highest and lowest points, causing a drafty home.
+Dirt on batt insulation in your home is a sure sign of air movement.
 Finished attics are not immune to air leaks, which can occur in openings in sidewalls and kneewalls.
-Note: Extra precautions must be taken in older homes with vermiculite insulation (gray, pea-sized granules) that may contain asbestos, so it’s important for homeowners not to disturb any insulation and consult with a professional first before making their own assessment.

 Another costly and serious symptom of poor air sealing is ice dams.
 Ice dams form when there is a temperature difference between the higher parts of the roof and the eaves.
-During the winter, snow melts on the upper portion of the roof and flows down to the edges of the roof, re-freezing as temperatures drop, especially at night.
-This forms a build-up of ice as the thaw-freeze cycle repeats itself.
+In winter, snow melts on the upper portion of the roof and flows down to the edges, re-freezing as temperatures drop, especially at night.
+This forms a build-up of ice as the freeze-thaw cycle repeats itself.
 Eliminating the flow of warm air into the attic space is the only permanent solution.
 Left uncorrected, ice dams will damage a roof and eventually cause water leaks into the home.